SUMMER LEADERSHIP CAMPS

 -

-A member or leader of the Boy Scouts, Girl Scouts, or a sports team
+A Captain or other leader of a sports team

 -